English Studies

 What can I do with an English degree?

 The study of English prepares students for professional success.
-Through the discussion and engagement with literary text, students develop their cultural competence and acquire the constructive communication skills necessary to enter the workforce with confidence, distinguish themselves in a number of fields and build a meaningful career.
+Through close reading, critical discussion, and sustained engagement with literary and cultural texts, students develop cultural awareness and the communication skills needed to enter the workforce with confidence, distinguish themselves across industries, and build meaningful careers.

-Our students have advanced to MA and PhD programs and have excelled in careers in a wide range of fields such as: Law, Business, Medicine, Politics, Government, Librarianship, Teaching, Publishing, Advertising, Television, Politics, Performing Arts, Arts Management.
+Our graduates have gone on to pursue MA and PhD programs and have excelled in a wide range of fields, including Law, Business, Medicine, Government, Librarianship, Teaching, Publishing, Advertising, Television, Performing Arts, and Arts Management.

 I didn’t go to school for this: The connection between degrees and careers